 When you are brought to the Nuclear Medicine department, a technologist will verify the orders and patient identification.
 A technologist will ask a series of questions and explain the procedure.
 An IV will be started in the arm and there will be a small injection given prior to any images.
 The injection has a small amount of radioactive material that allows images of the whole body to be taken.
-Images of the whole body will be taken at 4 hours, 24 hours and sometimes 48 hours depending on the Radiologists prefrence.
-Images will take about thirty minutes to an hour each time.
-The second day of images will include a SPECT image which is 3D images of the abdominal area.
-The camera will slowly rotate around the abdomen for the SPECT images.
+There is a slight possibility of an allergic reaction, so you will stay in the department for fifteen minutes after the injection to make sure there will be no reaction.
+Images of the whole body will be taken at 4 hours and 24 hours.
+Images will take about thirty minutes to an hour and a half each time.